Akifbade/wms/AI-SESSION-CONTEXT.md

 ### Docker Containers:
 ```
 NAMES             STATUS
+wms-frontend      Up About a minute (health: starting)
+wms-backend       Up About a minute (healthy)
+wms-git-watcher   Up About a minute
 wms-database      Up About a minute (healthy)

 ```